-The table below shows performance figures for the last calendar year and the cumulative and annualised performance since inception on 1st November 2010 compared with various benchmarks.
+The table below shows performance figures for the last calendar year and the cumulative and annualised performance for the I class shares of the Fundsmith Equity Fund Feeder ("the Feeder") compared with various benchmarks.
+Please note the differing start dates for the various share classes, noted below the table.